-Key Spec of Apple's 2018 iPhones Revealed
+Key spec of Apple's 2018 iPhones revealed

 The 6.46-inch OLED iPhone should have the largest battery capacity of the devices, but it'll also have a substantially larger display with even higher pixel density than the display on the 5.85-inch model will, Kuo says.

-While the battery on the 6.46-inch OLED could have 23% more capacity than the one inside this year's iPhone X, the display could have close to 40% more pixels to drive.
-Now, the display isn't the only consumer of power in a phone so that larger, sharper display won't necessarily eat up all the battery capacity gains, but I certainly don't expect the 23% greater battery capacity to translate into 23% longer battery life.
+While the battery on the 6.46-inch OLED could have 23% more capacity than the one inside the 2017 iPhone X, the display could have close to 40% more pixels to drive.
+Now, the display isn't the only consumer of power in a phone, so that larger, sharper display won't necessarily eat up all the battery capacity gains, but I certainly don't expect the 23% greater capacity to translate into 23% longer battery life.

-To that end, I wouldn't be surprised if independent testing revealed that next year's 6.1-inch LCD iPhone had the best battery life of the new iPhone models.
+Given all that, I wouldn't be surprised if independent testing revealed that the 6.1-inch LCD iPhone had the best battery life of the next-generation models.